dlt-hub/dlt/docs/website/docs/walkthroughs/adjust-a-schema.md

 ### Change the data type

-In export schema we see that `end_time` column in `players_games` has a `text` data type while we know that there is a timestamp.
+In the export schema, we see that the `end_time` column in `players_games` has a `text` data type, while we know that it is a timestamp.
 Let's change it and see if it works.

 Copy the column: